bitstadium/HockeySDK-Unity-Android/README.md

 The following steps illustrate how to integrate the HockeyAppUnity-Android plugin:

-1. Copy the **Plugins** folder into the **Assets** directory of your Unity3D project.
+1. Copy the **Plugins** folder into the **Assets** directory of your Unity3D project

+2. Change the value for **package** inside the AndroidManifest.xml (Assets/Plugins/Android) to the package identifier of your project.

-2. Create an empty game object an add the **HockeyAppAndroid.cs** as one of its components.
+3. Create an empty game object an add the **HockeyAppAndroid.cs** as one of its components.

-3. Select the game object in the **Hierachy** pane and fill in the App ID provided by HockeyApp (Inspector window).
+4. Select the game object in the **Hierachy** pane and fill in the App ID provided by HockeyApp (Inspector window).
 You will also have to enter a package identifier: Make sure that **Package ID** equals the package name of your HockeyApp app.
 If you want to get more precise information about exceptions in your Unity3D scripts you can also check the **Exception Logging** property.

-4. You are now ready to build the project: Select **File -> Build Settings...** and switch to **Android** in the platform section.
-Check **Development Build** and **Script Debugging**.
+5. You are now ready to build the project: Select **File -> Build Settings...** and switch to **Android** in the platform section.
+Check **Development Build**.
+This option affects the exception handling in C#.
+You will get a crash report in any case, but the data quality differs.
+It is recommend to enable **Development Build** for alpha and beta builds, but to disable this option for production.

+**Disabled Development Build**:
+	IndexOutOfRangeException: Array index is out of range. at (wrapper stelemref) object:stelemref (object,intptr,object) at TestUI.OnGUI ()

+**Enabled Development Build**:

+	IndexOutOfRangeException: Array index is out of range. at (wrapper stelemref) object:stelemref (object,intptr,object) at TestUI.OnGUI () (at /Users/name/Documents/Workspace/HockeyAppUnity-Android/ExampleGame/Assets/TestUI/TestUI.cs:67)

-5. That's it: Build your app / Android project as usual.
+6. That's it: Build your app / Android project as usual.

 ## Examples